Azzc0/digitalgarden/src/site/notes/garden/DST Boss Run.md

 ---

 # DST Boss Rush
-Some notes here for boss run ejoyers.
+Some notes here for the group.
+We try to beat all bosses in DST, before day 100 is almost expected.

 # Seeds
-Prechecked for 4 "walrus_camp" and "sapling":
+We precheck seeds for worldgen, we want 4 walrus camps at the very least.
+See [[Seeds\|Seeds]] for a larger list.
 - [x] Dapper Drake
 - [x] EdgyEft
 - [x] FeistyFawn